-- the amount to be purchased - how much the purchase costs ie the cash contribution - the period over which it is to be paid, or if it is to be paid by a lump sum - the reason for the purchase - if the member has more than one pensionable employment, the employment to which the APC contract is to be attached.
+- the amount of extra pension the member is purchasing - how much the purchase costs ie the cash contribution - the period over which it is to be paid, or if it is to be paid by a lump sum - the reason for the purchase - if the member has more than one pensionable employment, the employment to which the APC contract is to be attached.

-Members and employers can use the APC calculator on the national LGPS member website.
-The calculator allows members to complete and print an application for buying lost or extra pension.
+Members and employers can use the Extra or lost pension calculator on the national LGPS member website.
+The calculators allow members to complete and print or download an application for buying lost or extra pension.

 An LGPS administering authority can determine that payments cannot be made over a period of time where it would be impracticable.
-Administering authorities will wish to have a policy on this and should tell the employers in their Fund what the policy is.
+Administering authorities will wish to have a policy on this and should tell the employers in their fund what the policy is.